VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: EXPERIMENTS

 Kinetix~\cite{matthews2024kinetix} is a highly dynamic simulated robotic manipulation benchmark that demands asynchronous execution to handle rapidly changing environments.
 The tasks are designed to test dynamic reaction capabilities, including throwing, catching, and balancing.

 Following the setup in RTC~\cite{black2025real}, we train action chunking flow policies with a prediction horizon of $H=8$ and a 4-layer MLP-Mixer~\cite{tolstikhin2021mlp} architecture for 32 epochs.
 We report average success rates across 12 tasks, each evaluated with 1,024 rollouts per data point, under simulated delays ranging from 0 to 4 steps.
-We compare against the following baselines: \begin{itemize} \item \textbf{Sync}.
-This baseline serves as an optimal baseline for all tasks.
-The \textbf{inference delay is explicitly set to 0} at all times. \item \textbf{Naive async}.
-This baseline is the naive asynchronous inference baseline, which simply switches chunks as soon as the new one is ready~\cite{shukor2025smolvla}. \item \textbf{RTC}.
-This baseline is the Real-time Chunking~\cite{black2025real}, which freezes the actions guaranteed to execute and inpaints the rest.
-This introduces additional overhead at runtime. \end{itemize}
+To estimate the future robot state, we roll the environment forward in the Kinetix simulator using the generated actions.
+The simulation noise used for this rollforward is sampled independently from the noise used during actual execution, so the estimated state is approximate.
+We then extract the robot-state components from the resulting state vector.
+We compare against three baselines: \textbf{Sync} (serves as an optimal baseline with inference delay set to 0), Naive Async, and RTC~\cite{black2025real}.

-\paragraph{Results.} As shown in Fig.~\ref{fig:kinetix}, \method tracks the synchronous upper bound closely across execution horizons, while other baselines drop more noticeably as the execution horizon increases.
+\paragraph{Results} As shown in Fig.~\ref{fig:kinetix}, \method tracks the synchronous upper bound closely across execution horizons, while other baselines drop more noticeably as the execution horizon increases.
 When the inference delay increases, \method remains robust and consistently achieves high success rates, while RTC degrades rapidly and the Naive Async baseline collapses under larger delays.
 Notably, at inference delay of 4 steps, \method achieves 81.7\% success rate compared to only 51.2\% for Naive Async, which is a substantial 30.5\% accuracy improvement.
 Overall, \method effectively mitigates prediction-execution misalignment, delivering high success rates under asynchronous operation.